• Skip to primary navigation

 Let me now come back to the recipe of Begun diye Ilish Macher Jhol.
 It is a comforting curry cooked with limited spices and big chunks of Eggplant.
 In fact, try to use fewer spices while cooking Ilish Mach.
 Let the fish be the hero/ heroine of the dish.
 It works, always and that is the beauty of a good quality Hilsa fish.

-Hilsa Fish aka Ilish Mach FAQ
+Frequently Asked Questions - Hilsa Fish aka Ilish Mach

-Is Padma-r Ilish best or Rupnarayan's Ilish?
+Is Padma Ilish best or Rupnarayan's Ilish?

 Have you considered Kolaghater Ilish (Hilsa fish from Kolaghat)?
-Well, Needless to say, Padma-r Ilish (Hilsa from Padma river) is the pioneer however, it is not possible to get one always especially if you are in India but not in Bangladesh.
+Well, Needless to say, Padma-r Ilish (Hilsa from Padma River) is the pioneer however, it is not possible to get one always especially if you are in India but not in Bangladesh.
 It is though easier to arrange Padmar Ilish US, UK, or Australia all thanks to the Bangladeshi shops/ markets.
 In India, a good quality Ilish from Ganga (Kolaghat to be specific) or Hilsa from Rupnarayan is a wise purchase if you can afford it.
 We get Mayanmar Ilish as well, which though is not that flavorful.

 Do I need to use Mustard Paste mandatorily while cooking Ilish Mach?

-If you are cooking Shorshe Ilish, or Ilish macher Bhapa or Ilish Paturi, Mustard paste aka Shorshe bata is a must but not for other dishes such as Ilisher Tel Jhol, Bori begun diye Ilisher Jhol or Ilisher Panikhola or Ilish Beguner Jhol.
+If you are cooking Shorshe Ilish, Ilish macher Bhapa or Ilish Paturi, Mustard paste aka Shorshe bata is a must but not for other dishes such as Ilisher Tel Jhol, Bori begun diye Ilisher Jhol or Ilisher Panikhola or Ilish Beguner Jhol.

 They say you must not use onion while cooking Ilish Mach.
 Is it right?